Skip to content

 You can access these reports through Genetics > Wellness Reports.

 Overview is the shorter report.
-It includes a summary of my gallstone condition, genetic risk score, and personalized recommendations on handling gallstones.
+It includes a summary, genetic risk score, and personalized recommendations for how to respond.

 There are currently 56 health topics.
 Some of them include: